jocelyn-ong/jocelyn-ong.github.io-old/_posts/2016-10-25-disaster-relief-classification.md

 How would this be useful to an emergency management firm?
 Maybe it can be used to predict the probability of survival in a disaster for efficient resource allocation (very contentious discussion here - we'll not go into that), or maybe it can be used as an after-the-fact review, to see if there were any factors that affected the survival rate.

 ## About the dataset
 We'll be working with the very well-used Titanic dataset.
-We were told to pull the data from the General Assembly database, but if you'd like to work with the dataset on your own, it is also available on [Kaggle](https://www.kaggle.com/c/titanic/data){:target='_blank'}.
+We were told to pull the data from the General Assembly database using SQL, but if you'd like to work with the dataset on your own, it is also available on [Kaggle](https://www.kaggle.com/c/titanic/data){:target='_blank'}.

+We pulled the data using the iPython-sql magic and psycopg.
+You can view the documentation and installation instructions [here](https://github.com/catherinedevlin/ipython-sql){:target='_blank'} and [here](http://initd.org/psycopg/){:target='_blank'}.

 ### Data dictionary